Divy-Dyuti/Divy-Dyuti/README.md

-- 👋 Hi, I’m @Divy-Dyuti
+- 👋 Hello There!, I’m @Divy-Dyuti
 - 👀 I’m interested in ...
 Hacking
 - 🌱 I’m currently learning ...
-Python, C++, Kali Linux
+Python, C++, Kali Linux, etc.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Instagram:_chas.hmish_